IceHe/lib/mac/setup-guide.md

 #### Battery

-NOTE : Revert the battery settings changed above
+NOTE : Revert the battery settings changed above back to the defaults

 -   `Battery` Tab